-Gone are the days when organisations could take employee loyalty for granted.
+Gone are the days when organizations could take employee loyalty for granted.
 Attitudes have changed as people have become more career centric.
 They want jobs that not only compensate them, but also help them grow professionally.
 HRM must either chalk out career development paths for their employees or bear the brunt of losing them.
-The developments in learning technology are further making it possible for HR Managers to dissolve the traditional “training” programmes and make learning and talent development an inherent part of the work culture.
+The developments in learning technology are further making it possible for HR Managers to dissolve the traditional “training” programs and make learning and talent development an inherent part of the work culture.

 Last but definitely not the least, the rise of technology has made it possible for employees to maintain better work-life balance.
-Learning programmes that can be conducted online, webinars and virtual conferences as well as the possibility to work from remote locations are all making it possible for people to balance their personal and professional lives according to their preferences.
+Learning programs that can be conducted online, webinars and virtual conferences as well as the possibility to work from remote locations are all making it possible for people to balance their personal and professional lives according to their preferences.
 It is however, upon HR Managers to use their acumen and design work roles in such a way that employees perform to their best without feeling over-burdened.